yyang22-AdvancedJava/TravelJournal/DesignDocuments /userStories.md

 __Password Reset *__\
 As a registered user or admin user, I want to be able to reset my password when I forget it.

+__Sign Out *__\
+As a registered user, I have finished writing in the Travel Journal app and want to log out.

 <br>

 ### Journal Discovery & Filtering